om-arya/matcha/README.md

   <img src="Matcha_Mochi.png" alt="Cartoon-style green mochi with a smiley face, representing the MATCHA tool" width="300">
 </p>

 MATCHA (Making Assistive Tools for Chart Accessibility) is a research-backed toolset designed to evaluate and enhance how large language models (LLMs) interpret data visualizations - particularly when those charts contain accessibility or misleading design flaws.
-The centerpiece of the project is the MATCHA Chart Summarizer, a screen reader Chrome Extension that enables blind, low-vision, and neurodivergent users to interact with and understand data visualizations using natural language and speech.
+The centerpiece of the project is MATCHA Chart Summarizer, a screen reader Chrome Extension that enables blind, low-vision, and neurodivergent users to interact with and understand data visualizations using natural language and speech.

 This repository contains all components of the MATCHA pipeline, including flaw detection, chart redesign, prompt evaluation, and data analysis tools.